Yuri Rydkin: Art style

 Rydkin's stanza lyrics have a mark of futurology.
 He is interested in the feelings of people who have become programs, he is interested in the physicality of the bot.
 The poet shows the katabasis of a man, his fall into the world of bots.
 The author speaks on behalf of a bot in the afterlife, and such a poetic speech is recognized as unique.
 In his poems, Rydkin demonstrates the absence of the Other, and this absence has a female gender.
 Doctor of Science Jana Kostincová writes that in multimodal poetry he uses artificial intelligence and develops intertext play.
 The poem "Вверх тормашками стул рогат" is written in the genre of modern metarealism.
 The author also writes prose that has many synchronized worlds.
 Despite Rydkin's statements about the need to emancipate the machine, about the need to biocybernetics, something very human is felt in his texts.
 Rydkin's dialogues with bots contain pragmatics and a behavioral study of contemporary Russian poetry.
+Music criticism notes Rydkin's transition from poetry and visual arts to music, where he pays particular attention to psychedelic rap and hip-hop.
+"Pocket" is not just a song, but an innovative artistic statement that illustrates the evolution of an artist who has taken his unique experience and self-expression to new heights in the music world.

 Recognition

 Yuri Rydkin's publication "Between the living and the artificial.
 Merging digital technologies with human, writer and literature" was recognized by the professionals of the Журнальный зал as the best in August 2021.
 In the journal Znamya, the author was ranked among the new literary generation, which is changing something in literature.
 The poet has been widely quoted by his contemporaries.
 The author's creations have attracted much attention from literary critics; according to their opinion, his works of art are close to the works by Fyodor Svarovsky, Dmitri Prigov and Lev Rubinstein.
 Critics call the Belarusian poet — a bot of Russian literature.
+In 2024, according to the European Indie Music Network rating, Rydkin entered the Top Indie Music with the song "Pocket".
+French music criticism calls Rydkin a pioneer in the study of the interaction of fine arts, poetry and music.